pritchardjeff/Election_Analysis/README.md

 ### Election-Audit Summary

 #### Proposal on how the script can be used for other elections

+The code provided should be used in any future election where the data can be collected and consolidated into a clean CSV file.
+The code is written in a way where the number of candidates or counties does not change the output.

 The script used in the congressional election can be used in other elections as long as there is an already clean CSV file with the following fields in the following order: